 A common mistake with addressing someone by their last name is assuming what precedes it.
 This isn’t an issue with males but it can be embarrassing when it comes to females if such a mistake is made.
 A single woman should be addressed as Miss and one who is married as Mrs. If you aren’t 100% sure they are married always go with Miss and they can correct you if they feel it is necessary to do so.

 Never call someone by their last name without some type of salutation preceding it.
 The one exception to this is when someone is part of a military unit.
-Even then, you have to be careful as it can be a sign of disrespect if the other person holds higher ranking.
+Even then, you have to be careful as it can be a sign of disrespect if the other person holds a higher ranking.
 Make sure you know the proper etiquette before you get yourself into hot water with someone!
 If they have a higher military ranking you need to use their honorary title and then the last name.

 It doesn’t hurt to learn the cultural norms for certain environments either.
-Your employer may not allow you to call each other by the first name.
+Your employer may not allow you to call each other by your first name.
 If they don’t have an issue with it, make sure the individuals you interact with don’t.

 Due to diverse cultures within any work environment, there may be those that aren’t comfortable with a first name basis.
 Show them the respect they ask for regarding this.